byErikas/cache-tags/README.md

 # Laravel Redis/Valkey Classic Taggable Cache Driver Implementation
 This package restores the ability to retrieve/flush items from the cache only using a single item tag.
-This is done by adding a new store driver, `taggable-redis`, that adds the different functionality.
+This is done by adding a new store driver, `taggable-redis`, that adds a different functionality.
 Laravel 10+ changed how cache logic works, removing the ability to retrieve an item using a single tag if it's tagged with more than one tag.
 E.g.:
 ```php
 Cache::tags(["tag1", "tag2"])->put("key", true);